Do Go On - Do Go On Presents: Arty Facts - Vault

 He was born in Sydney in 1941.

-Ron Swan?
+Ron Swann.

-Ron Robertson Swan.
+Ron Robertson Swann.

 You've got to get a bit of distance between the Ron and the Swan.

-And it's double N, Swan, so it's very different to Rom.
+And it's double N Swan, so it's very different to Rom.

 Yeah.